michaelrauh/online-fold/design.md

 Design for Fold V 2.0

 1. Read a single word from the stream.
-It should not have whitespace, punctuation, or caps.
-Breaks in text should be marked.
-2. Hold a map from LHS centers to their boxes.
-This is the center map.
+Remove punctuation and caps.
+Mark any new paragraphs as a break and ensure there is only one break in a row.
+2. Make the initial state object
+    1. Center map - LHS center to boxes
-    1. LHS centers is the whole box except for the right hand colum
+        1. LHS center is all but the right column
-    2. RHS centers is the whole box except for the left hand column
+    2. next map - map from word to set of following word
+    3. previous map - map from word to set of previous word
+    4. boxes - all previously found boxes mapped from dimensions to set of box.
+        1. boxes are compound structures holding an array of arrays with the text of the overlaps contained, the RHS center and diagonals.
+            1. diagonals is a list of set.
+Each set contains the words at index distance from top left corner.
+    5. phrases - a suffix tree with every phrase seen so far.
+    5. raw - all words since the last break.
+Start is a break.
+Ideally this is a queue for fast addition to the end.
+    6. increment - the new boxes that have not been sifted yet.
+Set of boxes.
 3. Fold that word into a list of new “atoms” (2x2 boxes) and update indices.
-    1. Pass the new word and the previous word.
-If this tuple has been passed or contains a text break, skip.
+    1. Pass the new word and previous state. empty out raw if there has been a break, and seed it with the first word post-break.
+Empty out increment.
+A concept of a safe driver could help here.
-    2. Also pass a map from word to set of words that come after.
-Also pass the opposite of this map.
-    3. The word will be in the bottom left of any new 2x2 box created
+    2. The word will be in the bottom left of any new 2x2 box created
-    4. search for a new box looks like: d <- c <- a -> b -> d’
+    3. search for a new box looks like: d <- c <- a -> b -> d’
         1. <- means find LHS in back map and return all elements of set
         2. -> means find LHS in forward map and return all elements of set
         3. “Searching” for these things means finding the cross product of all of these sets.